New Testament

 Lot, his wife, and their two daughters flee the city with the instruction, “do not look back”.
 But his wife does look back at the home where she has raised her family, and is turned into a pillar of salt.
 Like Moses, who couldn’t have survived after seeing the Lord’s glory, neither could she after witnessing the Lord’s wrath.
 The next “scene” is truly horrific.
 Lot’s daughters, who both have just lost their fiancés and their future families, scheme to get their father drunk, have sex with him and have children of incest.
 What a brutal story.

-When the Moabites and their sister cousins, the Ammonites, grew in number and worshipped other gods, they were cast out of the Holy Family’s adopted family.
+The Moabites and their sister cousins, the Ammonites, are the tribes that resulted from this incest.
+They grew in number and worshipped other gods and were cast out of the Holy Family’s adopted family.
 They were despised by the nation of Israel.
 These two cousin nations also refused to allow the newly rescued slaves of Egypt to cross their lands during the Exodus.
-There is mutual hatred between these people.
+There is mutual hatred between these people and God's people.

-Now, generations later, Ruth was descended from Lot and one of his daughter’s progeny.
-Ruth was a Moabite and Naomi was an Israelite.
-These two women should be enemies and yet they are the only family each of them clings to.
+Now, generations later, Ruth is descended from Lot and one of his daughter’s progeny.
+Ruth, a Moabite, and Naomi, an Israelite, should be enemies and yet they are each other's family.
+They understandably cling to each other.
 Ruth’s marriage had brought her into the community of Israel.
 Her husband’s family had left God’s land of “milk and honey” because of a famine.
 Naomi and her two daughters-in-law suffered a huge spiritual crisis as all three of the men in their family die.
 After the death of all three men in Naomi’s Family, she decides to go home to her people.
 And Ruth follows.
 Ruth, rejected from the Lord’s favor, follows Naomi to the land of the Lord’s chosen people.

-Through Naomi, Ruth sets out to find a new husband, Boaz, who is her “guardian-redeemer.”
+Through Naomi, Ruth sets out to find a new husband in Bethlehem.
+As Naomi's relative, Boaz is the “guardian-redeemer” of Ruth.
 Hebrew law instituted that the relative of a deceased man was obligated to marry his kinsman’s widow, thereby guaranteeing both safety to the widow and a continuation of the deceased man’s descending line.
 The wealthy Boaz sees the stranger, Ruth, gleaning in his fields:

 So Boaz said to Ruth, “My daughter, listen to me.
 Don’t go and glean in another field and don’t go away from here.
 Stay here with the women who work for me.
 Watch the field where the men are harvesting, and follow along after the women.
 I have told the men not to lay a hand on you.
 And whenever you are thirsty, go and get a drink from the water jars the men have filled.”